1: Chemical Product and Company Identification

 medical attention immediately.

-contact, immediately flush skin with plenty of water for at least 15 minutes
+case of contact, immediately flush skin with plenty of water for at least 15

-while removing contaminated clothing and shoes.
-Cover the irritated skin with an
+minutes while removing contaminated clothing and shoes.
+Cover the irritated skin

-disinfectant soap and cover the contaminated skin with an anti-bacterial cream.
+with a disinfectant soap and cover the contaminated skin with an anti-bacterial

-fresh air.
+inhaled, remove to fresh air.
 If not breathing, give artificial respiration.
-If breathing is
+If

 Ingestion: Not available.